NjeriCodeCraft/Sentio-Mood-Journal/README.md

    - Open `http://localhost:8080` in your browser
    - Sign up for a new account
    - Start journaling and tracking your mood!

+6. **Notes on Security**
+   - `env.js` is ignored by Git.
+Never commit real keys.
+   - If a secret was ever pushed, rotate it in the provider dashboard.

 ## 📱 Usage